-The anode rod within the tank is designed to be slowly consumed cathodically, minimizing corrosion in the glass lined tank.
 The anode rod is used to protect the tank from corrosion.
 Most hot water tanks are equipped with an anode rod.
 The submerged rod sacrifices itself to protect the tank.
 Instead of corroding the tank, water ions attack and eat away the anode rod.
-This does not effect the water's taste or color.
+This does not affect the water's taste or color.
 The rod must be maintained to keep the tank in operating condition.
-Failure to inspect and/or replace the anode rod will result in voiding the warranty.

 Anode deterioration depends on water conductivity, not necessarily water condition.
-It may be necessary to have the anode rod inspected a few times during the first year to see what effect the water has had.
-A corroded or pitted rod, in the first year, indicates high water conductivity and should be checked and/or replaced more often than an anode rod that appears to be fairly clean.
-Inspection should be conducted by a qualified technician.
+A corroded or pitted anode rod indicates high water conductivity and should be checked and/or replaced more often than an anode rod that appears to be intact.
+Replacement of a depleted anode rod can extend the life of your water heater.
+Inspection should be conducted by a qualified technician, and at a minimum should be checked annually after the warranty period.